• Project

 • Completed

-Cognitive – Adaptation – Behavior: Playing with Patients Suffering from Alzheimer’s Disease
+Cognitive – Adaptation – Behavior, playing with patients with Alzheimer’s disease

 Philippe Robert - Professor of Psychiatry